peghaz/agentic-sales-data-analyst/README.md

 read-only SQL queries, validates every query, and presents business findings with KPI cards, charts, and downloadable tables.

+> 💡 **Extensibility:** Replacing the database with a different one will easily turn this repo into an analyst of a different purpose.

 The setup instructions below are for the developer or operator running the application.
 Business users only need the Streamlit URL produced at startup.